 Assess Your Automation Readiness

 Before investing in either approach, understand your organization's automation opportunities and constraints.
+See our quick comparison guide for a side-by-side summary of costs, compliance limits, and use-case fit.
 Our AI Readiness Assessment evaluates your current workflows, identifies automation candidates, and recommends the right approach for each based on data sensitivity, volume, complexity, and compliance requirements.

 The assessment takes 15 minutes and provides a personalized report on your automation opportunities.
 Start with the assessment to understand where Zapier makes sense and where custom AI delivers better outcomes for your organization.